reactphp/child-process/README.md

 ### Windows Compatibility

-Due to the blocking nature of `STDIN`/`STDOUT`/`STDERR` pipes on windows we cannot guarantee this package works as expected on directly windows.
+Due to the blocking nature of `STDIN`/`STDOUT`/`STDERR` pipes on Windows we we can not guarantee this package works as expected on Windows directly.
 However this package does work on [`Windows Subsystem for Linux`](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) (or WSL) without issues.
-We suggest [installing WSL](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) when you want to run this package on windows.
+We suggest [installing WSL](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) when you want to run this package on Windows.

 ## Install